TylkoDemon/dear-imgui-unity/README.md

 ### Limitation

-To draw Dear Imgui after Screen-Space Overlay UI, you need to use RenderingMode.IntoRenderTexture mode, which actually uses another Screen-Space Overlay canvas set to maximum render order, and draws our Imgui by using Raw Image.
+To draw Dear Imgui after Screen-Space Overlay UI, we use another Screen-Space Overlay canvas set to maximum render order, which then draws our Imgui via UI Shader.

-**While using this mode, please make sure to disable RenderImGuiFeature on your Render Feature (do not remove, just disable).**

-**If you don't do that, your ImGui will be rendered twice, once by the SRP and the second time by dedicated Camera for Screen-Space UI.**

 # Setting Up